onflow/flow/flips/20220111-execution-effort.md

 ## Appendices

-### Appendix 1: varying sample transactions max loop length
+### Appendix 1: Varying sample transactions max loop length

 Sample transactions are run with a varying loop length that is randomly chosen between 1 and _max loop length_ for that transaction type.
 As an example a loop length of 100 means that the create account sample transaction will take about 2000 times longer than the reference sample transaction.
 This causes two problems: